1. An HVAC career ... does it fit?

 12. Can I make a good living being an HVAC technician?

 As with any occupation, HVAC technician salary is dependent on the job, employer location, level of experience, and whether or not a union is involved.
 HVAC salary is usually implemented in the form of hourly wages, which will increase based on skill level, knowledge, and experience.

 Advancement in the field does not only rely on hard work and commitment but also on you staying current with the latest in HVAC equipment technology, government regulations, rules for handling refrigerants, related technologies, and digital controls.

-According to the U.S. Bureau of Labor Statistics, in 2017, HVAC technician salary was $47K per year.
+According to the U.S. Bureau of Labor Statistics, in 2019, HVAC technicians' average annual pay was $51,420.
 The HVAC career path presents an exciting opportunity for job security, advancement, and excellent earnings potential.
 Many technicians maximize their income by working longer hours during peak seasons.

 What are you waiting for?
-Fill out our form now to be connected to local HVAC programs in your area!
+Fill out our form now to be connected to local HVAC programs!